Get creative approved without the version chaos.

 She runs the loop

-Routes each asset, tracks the approved version, and chases whatever stalls, so nothing sits in an inbox and the wrong version never goes live.
+Routes each draft, tracks the approved version, and chases whatever stalls, so nothing sits in an inbox and the wrong version never goes live.

 Creative approvals